 With the popularity of Lake Placid, the town has seen a growth in its culinary fare.
 So finding the best restaurants in Lake Placid isn’t hard.
 There is a lot to choose from.
 And because of Lake Placid’s popularity as a family adventure destination, many of the restaurants in Lake Placid are very kid-friendly.

-- The ‘Dack Shack, or “The Shack” as the locals call it is a popular pub-style atmosphere.
-It’s unpretentious, fun, and has great burgers and a popular Sunday brunch.
+- The ‘Dack Shack, or “The Shack,” as the locals call it is a famous pub-style atmosphere.
+It’s unpretentious, fun, and has excellent burgers and a popular Sunday brunch.

 The Best Lake Placid Resorts And Hotels

 There is no lack of great hotels in Lake Placid.
-But it’s a popular Adirondack destination so things book up quick.
+But it’s a popular Adirondack destination, so things book up quickly.
 Especially the most popular Lake Placid resorts.

 We stayed at Wildwood on-the-lake.
-This great destination features a motel-style setup out front, but it also boats a cottage-like-feel.
-We loved the lake-fed pool at the front of the resort and the free access to kayaks, SUPs and canoes for exploring Lake Placid.
-In fact, it was such a perfect place for kayaking that C taught himself to kayak by himself there!
+This great destination features a motel-style set up out front, but it also boasts a cottage-like-feel.
+We loved the lake-fed pool at the front of the resort and the free access to kayaks, SUPs, and canoes for exploring Lake Placid.
+It was such a perfect place for kayaking that C taught himself to kayak by himself there!